smithalan2/website-backup-script/README.md

 ##Usage
 To use this script, Login to your server via SSH.
 CD to a folder on your server to store the backup script.
 If GIT is not already installed on your server run the following command.

-####Note - Ensure the file endings of the backup.sh file are set to Unix, not DOS.
+####Note - Ensure the line endings of the backup.sh file are set to Unix, not DOS.

 Debian